 I’ve known church-going folks who deliberately litter, scoff at wildlife conservation and efforts to reduce our carbon footprint while saying that the world is going to be destroyed anyway.
 Given that destructive mindset, would it make any sense to treat our bodies with reckless abandon because we’re going to die anyways?
 Absolutely not.
 If setting our hopes on Christ’s imminent return comes at the cost of neglecting to care for ourselves, the people and the environment around us, is that a concern that we can afford?
 Is it right to have a faith that becomes so inwardly focused that we become numb to our surroundings?
 Is that how the historical Jesus from the Bible wants us to live?

 Many Christians are well-acquainted with the popular book series Left Behind, which has also been made into a movie franchise.
 Although I’ve heard plenty of insight from friends who have read or seen them, I have absolutely no desire to waste my time with such propaganda.
 A book series that was only meant to be a fictitious story seems to have been venerated as though they were directly pulled from the Bible itself – all because it was inspired by the author’s own personal interpretation of Scripture.
 It’s amazing that Chronicles of Narnia hasn’t been treated in the same manner.
 There was even a video game inspired by the series that was released in which the player earns points for converting enemies as opposed to killing them.
-To put it politely, such entertainment and literature that commercializes on this type of ideology for profit is a complete disgrace.
-It seems to have done a tremendous disservice to the worldviews of American Christianity by distorting the context of a book written by a first-century Jewish Apostle.
+To put it politely, such entertainment and literature that commercializes this type of ideology for profit is a complete disgrace.
+It seems to have done a tremendous disservice to the credibility of American Christianity by distorting the context of a book written by a first-century Jewish Apostle.

-Saint John’s vision isn’t my own revelation, nor is it John Darby’s nor the Church Fathers, nor anyone else’s.
+Saint John’s vision isn’t my own revelation, nor is it John Darby’s, nor the Church Fathers, nor anyone else’s.

 From my perspective, everyone who reads the Bible has a tendency to read it with a lens that is filtered by personal upbringing, experiences, biases, preconceived notions or a habit of reading words at face value.
 I’m guilty of it, myself.
 There have also been numerous occasions in the last few centuries when people tried to pinpoint the exact day when Christ would return.